haobuhaoo/tp/docs/UserGuide.md

 Deletes the specified student from the student list.

-Format: `delete-student i/INDEX` or `delete-student k/KEYWORD`
+Format: `delete-student i/INDEX` or `delete-student k/KEYWORD [MORE_KEYWORDS]...`

 You can delete a student in two ways:
 1. By index
    * Deletes the student at the specified `INDEX`.
-   * The index refers to the index number shown in the displayed student list.
+   * `INDEX` refers to the index number shown in the displayed student list.
-   * The index **must be a positive integer** 1, 2, 3, …​
+   * The index must be a positive integer 1, 2, 3, ...
    * The list cannot be empty.

 2. By keyword
-   * Deletes the student whose name, phone number or lesson time matches the given keyword.
+   * Deletes the student whose name, phone number or lesson time matches the given `KEYWORD`.
    * If multiple students match the keyword, the app will list all possible matches and ask you to refine your search.
-   * Matching is case-insensitive and partial matches are allowed (marc matches Marcus).
+   * Matching is case-insensitive and partial matches are allowed (`marc` matches `Marcus`).

 Examples:
 1. Deleting by index